 Air Cleaners Optimization with CFD, FEA & Thermal Analysis

 This software is powerful enough to mimic almost any physical phenomenon for which there is a mathematical model, and is capable of providing workable solutions after running a single engineering simulation.
-The system does require significant computing power, though, and is best interpreted by someone with an understanding of complex math, physics and computer science.
+However, the system does require significant computing power and is best interpreted by someone with an extensive understanding of complex math, physics, and computer science.

 With SimScale, you have the option to choose between laminar and turbulent models, based on the fluid flow Reynolds number, with solvers that support steady-state as well as transient setups and more.

-Thermodynamic Simulation to Reduce Energy Consumption
+Thermal Simulation to Reduce Energy Consumption

 Temperature has a significant effect on the efficiency of the filtration in any HVAC system.
-These systems are affected by heat transfer, mass flow, velocity, the relationship between the pressure, temperature, and matter state — gas or liquid — of the fluid within the system.
+These systems are affected by heat transfer, mass flow, velocity, the relationship between the pressure, temperature, and the matter state — gas or liquid — of the fluid within the system.

 FEA for Predicting the Longevity of Air Cleaners and Parts

 HVAC systems are, like everything else, composed of materials that have been processed and manufactured into the relevant components.
-Each of these materials has its own particular properties, including the air cleaners as mentioned above.
+Each of these materials has its own particular properties, including the air cleaners, as mentioned above.

-Using the actual data of the air cleaners—such as their composition, thickness, porosity, etc – FEA can, through a computerized CAD model, accurately predict the longevity of the product based on its reaction to real-world stressors, such as temperature fluctuations, pressure, fluid flow, vibration, and dirtiness.
+Using the actual data of the air cleaners—such as their composition, thickness, porosity, etc.—FEA can, through a computerized CAD model, accurately predict the longevity of the product based on its reaction to real-world stressors, such as temperature fluctuations, pressure, fluid flow, vibration, and dirtiness.

 FEA provides the user with accurate, safe renditions of the actual workings of the proposed system.
 The results are quite comprehensive, and a single model can be used to generate data on a variety of potential failures.
 With this method, one can simultaneously calculate and visually represent numerous parameters, including those mentioned above.